About the survey

 See our privacy page for more details on how confidentiality is maintained for datasets.

-How will you keep my information secure?
+How will you keep information secure?

 What sort of information will be available to individual agencies?

-How will results be shared with agencies?
+How were results shared with agencies?

 If I have more questions, who do I ask?